Utah Plumbing Continuing Education

 This class provides a brisk and often entertaining survey of the most often cited violations and thorny plumbing areas such as cleanouts, pipe grading, corrosion, handicapped access, and customer abuse of the plumbing system.
 Along with a discussion of how these problems arise, the class offers tried-and-true strategies for addressing these common problem areas.

-Utah 4 Hour Graywater & POWTS (4 Hours Professional)
+Utah 4 Hour Graywater & POWTS (4 Hours Core)